• Skip to primary navigation

 Step 5 – Let the chalkboard paint cure for 48 hours.

-I let the paint cure 48 hours before I let my kids start using the table.
+I let the paint cure for 48 hours before I let my kids start using the table.
 When the chalkboard paint was fully cured, my girls had a super cute and fun table to play with.

 All it cost me was two cans of spray paint plus the supplies I had on hand.